eclairjit/hecto-clash/README.md

 # Hecto-Clash

 **Hecto-Clash** is a real-time, multiplayer game platform designed with a modular architecture.
 It includes separate services for core logic, game state management, and frontend rendering.
-The platform leverages **Go** for high-performance backend operations and **JavaScript/TypeScript** for a modern, reactive frontend.
+The platform leverages **Go** for high-performance backend operations and **JavaScript/TypeScript** for a modern, reactive frontend along with the core-server backend.

 ---